ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 third-party libraries, for a wide range of applications, from networking to graphics.
 You must understand the following:

-1. The OCaml compilers know where the standard library is and uses it systematically (try: `ocamlc -where`).
+1. The OCaml compilers know where the standard library is and use it systematically (try: `ocamlc -where`).
 You don't have to worry much about it.

 1. The other libraries that ship with the OCaml distribution (str, unix, etc.) are installed in the same directory as the standard library.

 1. Third-party libraries may be installed in various places, and even a given library can be installed in different places from one system to another.

-If your program uses the unix library, for example, the command line would be:
+If your program uses the unix library in addition to the standard library, for example, the command line would be:

 ```shell
 ocamlopt -o program unix.cmxa module1.ml module2.ml